calint/glos/README.md

   - synchronized client input signals
   - clients render at the rate of the slowest client
   - server synchronizes clients signals
-* multithreaded grid of cells that partition world space
+* grid of cells that partition world space
   - update and collision detection of objects
+* multithreaded grid in single player mode
+* non multithreaded grid in multiplayer mode
 * importing blender exported `obj` files
 * explore legacy opengl rendering
 * intuitive programming of game objects and logic